Eastbanctech/azure-apim-dr-tool/README.md

  - Restore of a backup is guaranteed only for 7 days since the moment of its creation.
  - Usage data used for creating analytics reports is not included in the backup

+NOTE:
+   To get restore result, call the URL returned in the Location header